NicosNicolaou16/ImagePickerAndroid/README.md

 - Take single image from camera (handled permission)
 - Video Picker
 - Support for the base64 value and scale (resize) are only for image
+- All the previous features supported on Jetpack Compose

 ### Versioning